DataJuggler/Excelerate/README.md

 # DataJuggler.Excelerate

 # Update 11.8.2022:
-I added some new properties to the Column object for use with the Grid for DataJuggler.Blazor.Components.
+I added some new properties to the row and Column object for use with the Grid for DataJuggler.Blazor.Components.

 # Update 10.31.2022:
 LoadWorksheetInfo.ExcludedColumnIndexes was added.
 This is a collection of integers